What Is a Risk Management Plan? Action Steps & Examples to Get You Started

 The best way to do this is to gather all the key stakeholders together and make a list of all potential impacts.
 These can be as simple as running out of a key resource or as complicated as an unexpected natural disaster, but they should all clearly pose a risk to the completion or deadline of the project.

-Suppose you are integrating a risk management plan into your already existing emergency planning.
+Suppose you are integrating a risk management plan into your existing emergency plan.
 In that case, you can use your risk assessments or business continuity plans as references for figuring out what risks your business usually faces.

 Once you have your list of known risks, qualify the level of risk in each case.
 The best way to do this is to create a risk assessment matrix.

 A risk matrix maps each risk on two dimensions: the likelihood and the expected impact.
-If a risk has a low probability and a low impact, it will be much easier to manage and can likely be dealt with once it occurs.
-But if a risk has a high probability and a severe impact, mitigating negative impacts should be a higher priority.
+If a risk has a low probability and low impact, it will be much easier to manage and can likely be dealt with once it occurs.
+However, mitigating negative impacts should be a higher priority if a risk has a high probability and a severe impact.

-Once you have all your potential risks identified and assessed, you can keep track of them in a risk register.
+Once you have identified and assessed all your potential risks, you can track them in a risk register.
 A risk register is a risk assessment tool that serves as a centralized database for identifying, assessing, and managing risks associated with a business operation or project.
 It expands on your risk assessment to include information like the description of each risk, the probability of occurrence, the potential impact of the risk, any mitigation actions, and risk response statuses.

-What is most important about identifying risks is that you know what to expect and can plan out your risk response plan and develop an appropriate course of action in conjunction with other stakeholders.
+What is most important about identifying risks is that you know what to expect, can plan out your risk response plan, and can develop an appropriate course of action in conjunction with other stakeholders.
 While there will always be uncertain events you cannot predict in advance, the more you can identify and monitor risks up front, the more likely you will react quickly instead of feeling overwhelmed or confused about how to respond.

 3. Create risk response